Understanding car insurance: types of cover and features

 Third-party, fire, and theft insurance covers you at the same level as third-party property insurance, but it also includes damage caused to your car through theft or fire.
 You won’t be covered for damage to your car resulting from road accidents, but only for damage originating from theft or fire, along with any legal costs you incur and any damage to other people’s property.

-Known as a Green Slip in New South Wales, compulsory third-party insurance, as its name suggests, is a must-have across Australia.
+Known as a Green Slip in New South Wales, compulsory third-party insurance, as its name suggests, is a must-have in Australia depending on the state that you reside in.
 This type of insurance covers you for any legal liability for injury or death in the event of a car accident where you are responsible, and is designed to pay for the significant medical costs of third parties associated with vehicle accidents.

 All cars must have this type of insurance.
-In New South Wales, you need to have a Green Slip before your car can be registered.1 In Victoria however, compulsory third-party insurance is included with the cost of vehicle registration.2
+In New South Wales, you need to have a Green Slip before your car can be registered.
+In Victoria however, compulsory third-party insurance is included with the cost of vehicle registration.

 Other things to know about getting car insurance